Webinar: 2018 Fundamentals of Special Needs Trusts Administration

 Online LL.M. in Elder Law

-Students who wish to focus their studies on elder law can enroll in Stetson Law's online LL.M. in Elder Law program (application due by June 1), which offers the convenience of 24-hour access to academic courses.
+Students who wish to focus their studies on elder law can enroll in Stetson Law's Online LL.M. in Elder Law program (application due by July 1), which offers the convenience of 24-hour access to academic courses.
 For more information, please contact us at firstname.lastname@example.org or 727-562-7393.